owlike/genson/website/Documentation/UserGuide.md

 Genson provides full support for object databinding by following standard JavaBean conventions.
 The basic rules for databinding are:

  * All public or package visibility fields, getters and setters will be used, including the inherited ones.
- * If a getter/setter exists for a field then it will be used instead of the field.
+ * If a getter/setter exists for a field then it will be used instead of the field (can be changed via configuration).
  * Transient and static fields are not serialized nor used during deserialization.
- * A default no argument constructor is required (can be configured to use constructors with arguments and support immutable types)
+ * A default no argument constructor is required (can be configured to use constructors with arguments and support immutable types).
- * If a field does not exist in the json stream then its field/setter will not be used.
+ * If a field does not exist in the json stream then its field/setter will not be used (Genson can be configured to throw an exception).
  * If a value is null then you can choose whether you want it to be serialized as null or just skipped, by default null values are serialized.
+ * Inherited annotations on methods/fields with same name are merged except JsonIgnore annotation which is a limitation for the moment.
+ * Annotations on getters and setters are not merged together, this allows to provide decoupled serialization and deserialization configurations.
+ If you want to define some annotation to be used during both serialization and deserialization, then disable method resolution, enable private field resolution and annotate the fields.

 Lets have a closer look to an example.